Cloud protection and sample submission at Microsoft Defender Antivirus

 Advanced cloud-based protection is provided for cases when Microsoft Defender Antivirus running on the endpoint needs more intelligence to verify the intent of a suspicious file.

-In the event Microsoft Defender Antivirus cannot make a clear determination, file metadata is sent to the cloud protection service.
+In the event Microsoft Defender Antivirus can't make a clear determination, file metadata is sent to the cloud protection service.
 Often within milliseconds, the cloud protection service can determine based on the metadata as to whether the file is malicious or not a threat.

 - Metadata can include PE attributes, static file attributes, dynamic and contextual attributes, and more (see Examples of metadata sent to the cloud protection service).

-After examining the metadata, if Microsoft Defender Antivirus cloud protection cannot reach a conclusive verdict, it can request a sample of the file for further inspection.
+After examining the metadata, if Microsoft Defender Antivirus cloud protection can't reach a conclusive verdict, it can request a sample of the file for further inspection.
 This request honors the settings configuration for sample submission:

 Send safe samples automatically (default)